xmacex/xmacex.github.io/README.md

 - Experiencing collective accounts of “touch”.
 Analyzing software maintainers just speak.
 RUSTlab lecture serie, Bochum, 2020.
 - Software maintenance as materialization of common knowledge.
 EASST/4S, Prague, 2020.
 - "As is".
 Patterns in Resistance, Copenhagen, 2018.

-## Projects

-I've worked on a bunch of projects (haven't we all?), such as [medienpraxiswissen](https://medienpraxiswissen.ruhr-uni-bochum.de/), [GIFT](https://gifting.digital) which was a Horizon 2020 funded design project for museums, [Data as Relation](https://dar.itu.dk) about well, what the name says, [Mapping a Colony](http://mappingacolony.org) exploring the colonial relations between the US Virgin Islands and Denmark, and importantly research into software maintenance with Marisa Cohn.

 ## Teaching